 That being said, the general rule of thumb is that the more ‘trendy’ an artist is, the higher the price will be.

 Blue-chip artwork is one of the most collectable types of art out there.
 Blue-chip artists have a history of producing art that increases in value; they are prominent names in the art industry.

 The Authenticity of The Work

-Authentic work is much, much more collectable than copies.
+Authentic work is much more collectable than copies.
 For example, a real Monet piece is going to be much more valuable than a copy.
-Print editions can also determine the value and collectability of a piece – if an artist has unlimited print editions, they will likely be less valuable than if an artist has limited edition prints.
+Print editions can also determine the value and collectability of a piece; if an artist has unlimited print editions, they will likely be less valuable than if the artist has limited edition prints.

 Work With An Art Advisor